Isaac Oliver (writer): Early life and education

 Oliver studied playwriting at Sarah Lawrence College and graduated from the Carver Center for Arts and Technology, which he later called "a magical place, a haven for weird, expressive kids who like to sob in stairwells."
-He was a 2013 McDowell Colony fellow.
+He was a 2013 MacDowell Colony fellow.

 Career

 After college, Oliver moved to Manhattan, worked at a theatre box office and started a blog about his daily life, ultimately performing material from the blog for his friends.
-He then performed live at midtown theatre Ars Nova's variety-show gala "Showgasm."
+He then performed live at midtown theatre Ars Nova's variety-show gala Showgasm.
 New York magazine called Oliver "a monstrous new talent."
-He has written for HBO's "High Maintenance", Netflix's "GLOW," Amazon's "The Marvelous Mrs. Maisel," and has frequently contributed to The New York Times.
+He has written for HBO's High Maintenance, Netflix's GLOW, Prime Video's The Marvelous Mrs. Maisel, and Étoile.
+He has also been a frequent contributor to The New York Times.

-After the release of Oliver's book Intimacy Idiot, writer Sarah Larson wrote in The New Yorker that actor Jonathan Groff, to practice each day for the play "Hamilton," read a page from Intimacy Idiot in a King George accent.
+After the release of Oliver's book Intimacy Idiot, writer Sarah Larson wrote in The New Yorker that actor Jonathan Groff, to practice each day for the musical Hamilton, read a page from Intimacy Idiot in a King George accent.

-In 2017, Oliver began performing in residence at Joe's Pub in The Public Theatre, in a show titled "Isaac Oliver Sits Down" and directed by Jason Eagan.
+In 2017, Oliver began performing in residence at Joe's Pub in The Public Theater, in a show titled "Isaac Oliver Sits Down" and directed by Jason Eagan.

 In December 2017, he premiered a holiday special, "Isaac Oliver's Lonely Christmas," on the West Coast at the Diversionary Theatre in San Diego.